AnthSunrise/Megaman/README.md

 While I'm not against sharing my scripts with the community, i initially kept them within a close circle of trust out of caution, mainly due to the slight fear that a bug might ruin a good run.
 However, due to a few people asking for them through DMs, i’ve decided to share them openly.

+Special thanks to JohnnyGo and Coltaho for their old splitters which worked as references and to SCWeeb1, Ch0cman, Lillybethrosenthal and EZE_O for helping me test the scripts.

 ---

 ### Important Details & Compatibility